Requests

 Request list

 The left panel shows captured requests sorted by time.
-Each entry displays the HTTP method, a short ID, and relative timestamp.
+Each entry displays the HTTP method, a short ID, relative timestamp, and provider badges when webhooks.cc can identify the sender.

 Request detail